Distributed Map Classification using Local Observations: Introduction

-The CNN-LSTM model has been widely used and studied in recent works. \cite{wang2016dimensional} used a combination of regional CNN-LSTM model which divide the text input into several regions and use their weighted contribution for valence-arousal (VA) prediction. \cite{zhao2019speech} uses both 1D and 2D CNN-LSTM model for speech emotion recognition such that the model could learn both local and global emotion-related features.
-Recent works \cite{byeon2015scene, walch2017image, liang2016semantic} have used the CNN-LSTM models for the image space related propose with promising results.
-In our work, the CNN and LSTM based model will be constructed among a group of robots and with a time-varying partial input instead of the stationary and complete inputs .
+The recent works about the CNN-LSTM model have inspired us to consider the partial observations as a time-indexed sequence of visual features. \cite{wang2016dimensional} used a combination of regional CNN-LSTM model which divide the text input into several regions and use their weighted contribution for valence-arousal (VA) prediction.
+Recent works \cite{byeon2015scene, walch2017image, liang2016semantic} have used the CNN-LSTM models for image space-related purposes with promising results.
+In our work, the CNN-LSTM structures are used among a group of robots and with a time-varying partial input.